hanu-14/hanu-14/README.md

 A conceptual project exploring how **crowd-derived human signals**, interpreted through LLM-style reasoning, can complement conventional transit tracking systems by adjusting **confidence**, not predicting exact arrival times.

 ---
+---

+### 🔹 Experimental AI Game (Work in Progress)
+An experimental game project exploring **AI-driven interaction, player behavior, and system feedback loops**.

+The focus is not on graphics or scale, but on:
+- Understanding how players respond to AI-controlled systems
+- Designing adaptive mechanics based on player input
+- Learning through rapid prototyping and iteration

+This project is currently in **active development** and serves as a hands-on learning space for applying AI concepts creatively.

 ### 🔹 LaundryFlow *(working title)*
 A Swiggy-like **on-demand laundry aggregation platform** that: